 - Do a smarter search.
 When it comes to narrowing down the list of colleges your kid might like, there are probably as many criteria as there are institutions of learning.

 You can differentiate by academic strengths, school size, student diversity, athletics, campus setting, religious affiliation, availability of student housing—you name it.
 Your first stop should be the government’s College Scorecard, which highlights essentials such as size, location, and available degree programs.
 Bear in mind, though, that what your kid is looking for today will likely change after she enrolls.
-A 2017 Gallup-Strada survey found that more than half of graduates wish they had chosen a different college, program, or degree.
+A recent Gallup-Strada survey found that more than half of graduates wish they had chosen a different college, program, or degree.
 Although the survey doesn’t probe the reasons these grads have come to regret their decisions, it’s telling that STEM graduates—with salaries that tend to be higher than traditional liberal arts grads—are the least likely to wish they’d made a different choice.